shescott66/shescott66.github.io/README.md

 ## SKILLS

 ### Core Skills
-- Convey complex information in simple language - write clear and concise documents.
+- Translates detailed complex documentation into simple, easy-to-understand presentations.

-- Grasp technical subject quickly - clear understanding and knowledge of the product.
+- Grasps technical subject quickly with clear understanding and knowledge of the product.

-- Strong communication - interact with SMEs (Subject Matter Experts), identify and interview people who possess knowledge important to documentation.
+- Interviews SMEs (Subject Matter Experts) and stakeholders, gaining knowledge about the product and the subject matter as well as any applications and features.

-- Teamwork - work well with teams, strong communication with programmers, developers, engineers and architects.
+- Works well with teams, strong communication with programmers, developers, engineers and architects.

-- Research and audience analysis - strong data analysis, present and capture data.
+- Research and analyze the purpose for documentation and identify intended audience.

 ### Content
     Instruction Manuals - Process Guides - Technical Documents - Process Flows